-The sensor is equipped with two internal light sources.
+The sensor is equipped with three internal light sources.
 POWER SOURCE is used to set how these are controlled.
+The light source of the third channel, which supplies the CHC information is operated together with POWER CHL.

-POWER CHL: Only the left light source is active.
+POWER CHL: Only the left and centre light source is active.
 POWER CHR: Only the right light source is active.